mona-120/Employee-Management-System-V2/README.md

 - Raise events when an employee is activated or promoted.
 - Return results using a generic `Result<T>` class instead of throwing exceptions for every expected invalid operation.
 - Validate numeric user input using `TryParse` to avoid system craching when invalid inputs.
+- Sort Employees using a Delegate Ascending by Salary.
+- Use another method to Search about employee and department by implement Generic Interface `IHasId`.
+-  Raise events when a skill added.

 ---